 Some of the help available differs depending on where you live.

 In England, if you need to leave your home in an emergency you can apply to your local authority’s local welfare assistance scheme.
-Not all English councils run a local welfare assistance scheme and the rules about eligibility and the level of help available vary between schemes.
-Ask your local council for details of the scheme they run.
+Not all English local authorities run a local welfare assistance scheme and the rules about eligibility and the level of help available vary between schemes.
+Check with your local authority whether they run a local welfare assistance scheme and if so, check the details of the scheme they run.
 Applications are usually online.
 You may be able to apply for emergency living expenses, the costs of any travel involved in fleeing domestic abuse and/or for the costs of essentials such as white goods if you have had to move in a hurry and need to settle somewhere new.

-In Scotland, and need to leave your home in an emergency you can apply to the Scottish Welfare Fund for a crisis grant for living expenses.
+In Scotland, if you need to leave your home in an emergency you can apply to the Scottish Welfare Fund for a crisis grant for living expenses.
 You can also apply for a community care grant for other needs such as travelling expenses or household items if you are moving into a new home, and are facing exceptional pressures due to domestic abuse.
-To get a grant you must be on a low income or have no income.
-You do not need to be getting particular benefits although this might help establish that your income is low.
+To get a grant you must normally be on a low income or have no income.
+You don't need to be getting particular benefits although this might help establish that your income is low.
 You must apply to your local authority for a crisis grant and/or community care grant from the Scottish Welfare Fund.

 In Wales, if you need to leave your home in an emergency you can apply to the Discretionary Assistance Fund for an Emergency Assistance Payment.
 If you get certain means-tested benefits, you can also apply for an Individual Assistance Payment to help you set up a home or to ease exceptional pressure.
 Applications to the Discretionary Assistance Fund can be made online, or by post or phone.
 You may be able to apply for help with things like emergency living expenses, help with the costs of any travel involved in fleeing domestic abuse and/or for help with the getting essentials such as white goods if you have had to move in a hurry and need to settle somewhere new.